 - 1. Dou painted two other works that focus on a single animal: Cat Crouching on the Ledge of an Artist's Atelier (GD-108), and A Sleeping Dog in the Van Otterloo Collection.
 For a full reference list on the Cat, see GD-108; on the Dog, see Frederik J. Duparc, "Sleeping Dog," in Golden Dutch and Flemish Masterworks from the Rose-Marie and Eijk van Otterloo Collection (Exh. cat.
-Salem, Peabody Essex Museum; The Hague, Mauritshuis) (New Haven and London), 131-33, no. 19.
+Salem, Peabody Essex Museum; San Francisco, Fine Arts Museum of San Francisco; Houston, Museum of Fine Arts) (New Haven), 131-33, no. 19.
 Another four animal subjects are known only through eighteenth- and nineteenth-century sources.
 See Ronni Baer, "The Paintings of Gerrit Dou (1613-1675)," 3 vols.
-(Ph.D. diss., New York University, 1990), Appendix A-12:A Billy Goat and Four She-Goats, The Watchdog, and A Butterfly; not mentioned by Baer is a work given to Dou, A Dead Rabbit, exhibited in Manchester in 1857, from the collection of R. Napier; see Willliam Thoré Bürger, Trésors d'art exposés à Manchester en 1857 et provenant des collections royales, des collections publiques et des collections particulis la Grande-Bretagne (Paris, 1857), 64, no. 908; Cornelis Hofstede de Groot, A Catalogue Raisonné of the Works of the Most Eminent Dutch Painters of the Seventeenth Century Based on the Work of John Smith 8 vols.
-(London, 1907-27), 1:462, no. 383. - 2.
+(PhD diss.
+New York University, 1990), Appendix A-12: A Billy Goat and Four She-Goats, The Watchdog, and A Butterfly; not mentioned by Baer is a work given to Dou, A Dead Rabbit, exhibited in Manchester in 1857, from the collection of R. Napier; see Willliam Thoré Bürger, Trésors d'art exposés à Manchester en 1857 et provenant des collections royales, des collections publiques et des collections particulis la Grande-Bretagne (Paris, 1857), 64, no. 908; Cornelis Hofstede de Groot, A Catalogue Raisonné of the Works of the Most Eminent Dutch Painters of the Seventeenth Century Based on the Work of John Smith, ed. and trans.
+Edward G. Hawke, 8 vols.
+(London, 1907-28), originally published as Beschreibendes und kritisches Verzeichnis der Werke der hervorragendsten höllandischen Maler des XVII.
+Jahrhunderts, 10 vols.
+(Esslingen and Paris, 1907-28), 1: 462, no. 383. - 2.
 See Technical Summary and John Twilley, "Analysis and Materials Science for the Preservation of Cultural Property: Scientific Examination of Landscape with a Goat by Gerrit Dou (GD-114)," unpublished report, 26 February 2013, on file, The Leiden Collection, New York. - 3.
 Maarten Jager, Voorkeuren: Een particuliere collectie (Utrecht, 1985), 28-29. - 4.
 In his analysis of the pigments found in GD-114, conservation scientist John Twilley found that no green pigments were used in painting this plant, which is currently blue in appearance.
 Twilley found a very high-quality ultramarine pigment in the uppermost layer of the paint, and concluded that Dou must have applied a yellow-pigmented glaze in the final layers in order to create the appearance of green leaves.
 See John Twilley, "Analysis and Materials Science for the Preservation of Cultural Property: Scientific Examination of Landscape with a Goat by Gerrit Dou (GD-114)," unpublished report, February 26, 2013, on file, The Leiden Collection, New York. - 5.
 On the symbolism of Arctium lappa, see Guido Jansen, "Bok in een landscap," in C. Boschma et al., Meesterilijk vee Nederlandse veeschilders, 1600-1900 (Exh. cat.
 Dordrecht, Dordrechts Museum; Leeuwarden, Fries Museum) (Zwolle, 1988), 189-91, no. 37.
 On the identification of the pigments used for the plant and the possible loss of yellow glazing resulting in the bluish coloring, see John Twilley, "Analysis and Materials Science for the Preservation of Cultural Property: Scientific Examination of Landscape with a Goat by Gerrit Dou (GD-114)," unpublished report, 26 February 2013, on file, The Leiden Collection, New York.